FlyASUVA/TU154-vMFD/README.md

 - ✅ VNKT RNP-AR departure (02) tested using Felis 154CE
 - ✅ VQPR RNP-AR approach to RWY 15 successfully flown using Felis 154CE
 - ✅ Continuous Climb Operation (CCO) and Continuous Descend Operation (CDO) can be achieved by its VNAV PATH function.
+- ⚠️ VNAV PATH is not 100% work all the time, we are still test and fixing it
+- ⚠️ Do SPEED and ALT INTV for your next WPTs, before it become your active target WPT.
+- ⚠️ VDEV function is marginally working on the ISIS display.
+We are still working on it to make sure it's not buggy.
 - ⚠️ This is **not certified avionics**, and never claims to be

 This project is **experimental, educational, and exploratory** by design.